VoIP Hard Phones Vs Softphones: Which is best for your business?

 • Hardware requirement

-To make phone calls, both hardphones and softphones require physical hardware.
-Hardphones exist in a variety of shapes and sizes which you can assume by the name itself.
-The most common varieties of hardphones on the market are corded IP hardphones, corded IP hardphones, and conference IP hardphones.
+Both hard phones and softphones require physical hardware to make phone calls.
+Hardphones exist in a variety of shapes and sizes, which you can assume by the name itself.
+The most common varieties of hardphones on the market are corded IP hard phones, corded IP hard phones, and conference IP hard phones.

-To install the software on a softphone, you’ll need a device that’s compatible with it.
+To install the software on a softphone, you’ll need a compatible device.
 Softphone apps are commonly run on smartphones, desktops, and laptops.

 VoIP Hard Phones Vs Softphones: The Deciding Factors

-Each company has its own objectives.
-So the priorities and telephony requirements may vary from one another.
-So we have prepared a comparison of VoIP hardphones vs. softphones, highlighting each IP phone’s distinguishing features.
+Each company has its own objectives, so priorities and telephony requirements may vary.
+We have prepared a comparison of VoIP hardphones vs. softphones, highlighting each IP phone’s distinguishing features.
 Considering all these aspects can help you choose the best one for your business.

 1. Call Quality

-Since both of these IP phones depends on the internet connection, the strength and bandwidth of internet connectivity determine the quality of the call.
+Since both of these IP phones depend on the internet connection, the strength and bandwidth of the internet connection determine the quality of the call.

-The call quality also deteriorates if the internet is shared amongst a large group of people.
-But on the side-by-side comparison of hard phones and softphones in a similar scenario, the call quality is usually better on the hard phones.
+Call quality also deteriorates if the internet is shared amongst a large group of people.
+But in a similar scenario, comparing hard phones and softphones side-by-side shows that guaranteed call quality is usually better on the hard phones.
 Since hardphones use dedicated hardware to handle the calls, there will be fewer chances of signal attenuation.

 2. Reliability

-Several hardwares are employed on a hard phone.
-And since none of the hardware employed is entirely failure-proof, hard phones are not 100% reliable.
-In case of failure, the repair and maintenance of such hardware also take a lot of time and effort.
-So it increases the system downtime.
+A hard phone employs several hardware components.
+Since none of the hardware employed is entirely failure-proof, hard phones are not 100% reliable.
+In case of failure, the repair and maintenance of such hardware also take a lot of time and effort, increasing system downtime.

-The hardware requirement in a softphone is fewer as compared to the hardphones.
-It requires an internet router and internet-enabled device (mobile or desktop) with an app installed on it.
-So due to the dependence on less hardware, the reliability is better on a softphone.
+The hardware requirement for a softphone is lower than that of a hardphone.
+It requires an internet router and an internet-connected device (mobile or desktop) with an app installed on it.
+So, due to the dependence on less hardware, a softphone is more reliable.

 3. Simplicity and Ease of Use

-Hard phone do not just look identical to traditional desk phones; using it is also mostly the same.
-So these kinds of phones are simple and using them should not be a problem for office employees with the know-how of traditional phones.
+Hard phones look identical to traditional desk phones, and using them is also mostly the same.
+So, these kinds of phones are simple, and using them should not be a problem for office employees with the know-how of traditional phones.

 Softphones do not have dedicated phone hardware.
-Users have to make and manage calls using the graphical user interface (GUI) in the software.
-So operating such phones may need a sound knowledge of the software along with the ways to access and navigate the features.
+Users make and manage calls using the software’s graphical user interface (GUI).
+So, operating such phones may require a sound knowledge of the software and ways to access and navigate its features.

 4. Mobility

-Hardphones necessarily need to be connected to the cables.
-Although cordless devices are available, the range is limited.
-So it’s hard to achieve cable-less connectivity, which makes it inoperable outside the office.
+Hardphones necessarily need to be connected to cables.
+Although cordless devices are available, their range is limited.
+So, it’s hard to achieve cable-less connectivity, which makes them inoperable outside the office.

 On the other hand, softphones offer great flexibility and mobility.
 Since they operate via software and do not necessarily require a cable connection, you can operate from any place with internet connectivity.
 That makes softphones remote-work-friendly and opens a whole new opportunity for telecommuting.